 Strengthening your pelvic floor is one step you can take to control your bladder.
 But exercises may not be enough.
 You should tell your health care provider if you have urine urgency or if you are leaking urine.
 They can offer other treatment options that may provide further relief.

-Dr. Lisa N. Hawes is a practicing general urologist with Chesapeake Urology Associates (CUA) in the greater Baltimore, Md. region.
+Dr Lisa N. Hawes is a practising general urologist with Chesapeake Urology Associates (CUA) in the greater Baltimore, Md. region.

 PROSTATE CANCER / PROSTATECTOMY HEALTH